Pedro05Souza/old-eggsauce/docs/README.md

 * Installs all dependencies listed on `requirements.txt`

-## How to run Docker in your machine:
+## How to run this project in your machine

+Before proceeding, ensure you have the necessary project folder with all required configurations.
+Please contact the lead developer to obtain it.

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop.).

-2. After installing docker, verify your installation, open your terminal and run the following command:
+2. After installation, confirm Docker is correctly set up by running the following command in your terminal:

 ```
 docker --version
 ```

-3. If sucessful, proceed to build and run with docker-compose entering the following command:
+3. If Docker is successfully installed, you can proceed by building and running the project using `docker-compose`.
+Execute the following command:

 ```
 make build
 ```

+## Troubleshooting and Support

+If you encounter any difficulties running the project or have questions, please do not hesitate to contact the lead developer.
+[Pedro Souza] (github.com/Pedro05Souza)